-7 Tips to Winterize your Home Plumbing and Pipes
+7 Easy Plumbing Tips to Winterize Your Home

-For added protection to your pipes, we recommend wrapping heat tape around your pipes before applying your insulation.
-Just be sure to read the instructions on the product prior to applying as some heat tapes pose a fire hazard.
+For added protection to your pipes, you can wrap heat tape around your pipes before applying your insulation.
+Just be sure to read the instructions on the product prior to applying to prevent fire hazards.

-Spigots, hose bibs, sillcocks — these plumbing fixtures go by many names.
-And if left unattended will freeze and burst from the cold air.
-Drain your spigots and insulate them.
-You can buy foam faucet covers from most hardware stores or home improvement centers.
-Then once you’ve insulated your spigots, deactivate them at the shutoff valve.
+Spigots, hose bibs, sillcocks — these plumbing fixtures go by many names and if left unprotected will freeze and burst from the cold air.
+Drain your faucets and insulate them.
+You can buy foam faucet covers from most hardware stores or home improvement stores.
+Then, once you’ve insulated your faucets, deactivate them at the shutoff valve.

 4. Leave Your Faucet Dripping

-If you know you’re in for a very cold night–below freezing, we recommend leaving your faucets dripping overnight.
-The water flowing continuously through your pipes will help prevent them from freezing.
-And if they do freeze, they are less susceptible to bursting.
+If you know you’re in for a very cold night–below freezing, leave your faucets dripping overnight.
+It doesn’t have to be every faucet, just the ones that are vulnerable.
+The water flowing continuously through your pipes, even just a trickle, will help prevent them from freezing.

 5. Open Your Cabinet Doors

 A quick and easy way to help prevent the pipes beneath your sinks from freezing is by simply opening up the cabinet doors.
-Opening up these doors helps bring the heat from your home in toward the pipes.
+Opening up these doors helps warmer air circulate around your plumbing.

 6. Fix Cracks

 Inspect your home, looking for any cracks in walls or the foundation.
 If cold air seeps into your home and makes contact with your pipes, they have the potential to freeze.
-So, if you notice cracks, seal them with caulking or spray foam.
+You can seal cracks with caulk or spray foam.

-7 Tips to Winterize your Home Plumbing and Pipes IN VANCOUVER WA AND PORTLAND OR
+7 Easy Plumbing Tips to Winterize Your Home IN VANCOUVER WA AND PORTLAND OR

 SERVING CLIENTS IN THE GREATER VANCOUVER WA AND PORTLAND OR AREAS: